R & D of prototype iTOF-MRPC at CEE

 \subsection{Raw signal of iTOF-MRPC prototype}

-Using a high bandwidth oscilloscope(4 GHz, 10 Gs/s), we measured the raw signal of the iTOF-MRPC prototype, as shown in Fig\ref{fig:7}.
-It's obvious that multiple reflections exist after the main signal, meanwhile, the leading edge of the first peak seems unaffected, and the average rise time is about 275 ps, as shown in Fig\ref{fig:8}.
+Using a high-bandwidth oscilloscope(4 GHz, 10 Gs/s), we measured raw signal of the iTOF-MRPC prototype, as shown in Fig.\ref{fig:7}.
+Evidently, multiple reflections exist after the main signal.
+In the meanwhile, the leading edge of the first peak appears unaffected, and the average rise time is approximately 275 ps.